nickolasjadams/ajax-tap/README.md

 ## Why?

-Say we are performing CRUD operation with AJAX through our API.
+Say we are performing CRUD operation with AJAX through our (or someone else's) API.

-And our API always returns this structure
+And the API always returns this structure

 ```
 {